 As with everything in life, there are ways to get around this rule.
 Some of them are pretty straightforward, while others include getting a bit lucky when going through TSA checkpoints.
 But that doesn’t mean you shouldn’t try them – the worst thing that can happen is your toothpaste getting confiscated, which really isn’t that big a deal.

-The 3-1-1 rule only applies to carry on luggage.
-So, if you are travelling with both a checked bag and a carry on, pack your full-sized toothpaste in the checked bag.
+The 3-1-1 rule only applies to carry-on luggage.
+So if you are traveling with both a checked bag and a carry-on, pack your full-sized toothpaste in the checked bag.
 You could even pack the entire check suitcase full of toothpaste for all TSA cares.